- Are you currently using medicine ball training in your strength and conditioning workouts?

 Recommendation: Perform with a soft 10-20 lb. medicine ball executing 10 to 20 reps on each side for 3 sets.

-The medicine ball is a powerful training tool and these are just a few drills that demonstrate how versatile this training implement can be when looking to get fitter and stronger.
-The beauty of medicine ball training is that this single implement can offer a lot to apply to a strength and conditioning program.
+The medicine ball is a powerful training tool and these are just a few drills that demonstrate how versatile this training implement can be if you’re looking to get fitter and stronger.

 In addition to this by utilizing the medicine ball to incorporate more dynamic movements as demonstrated here you will become more supple and better able to perform other key strength movements.

 Are you including medicine ball training into your strength program?